wballard/flinger/README.md

     * `console.error`
     * `Error`
 * For the server, provides a receiver that catches and logs client logs
+  * Can optionally send those logs to a HipChat room.
+    * Need to Specify 2 env vars HCToken (Hipchat oauthToken) and HCRoom(name of hipchat    room to send messages to)

 # How To Use It